Step-by-Step Instructions

 - Select project type – Choose from common projects to auto-fill typical thickness

-- Choose materials – Select all material types in your load (concrete, asphalt, brick/block, stone, or non-heavy)
+- Choose materials – Select all material types in your load (concrete, asphalt, brick/block, stone)

 - Enter dimensions – Choose your preferred input method: